Automations are like magic to end-users. They inexplicably make life easier.

 One-off errors aren’t a huge deal.
 But if you’re seeing repeat errors, it may be the perfect opportunity to adjust something somewhere – be it the tech itself, or your org’s overall process.

 6. How does it relate to other, active automations?

 You want to ensure that your org’s automations aren’t undoing each other somehow, or adding unnecessary strain and processing time to your system.

 In the case of email automation, you’ll also want to make sure that your org isn’t unintentionally spamming your stakeholders.

 7. Is there room to simplify / optimize?

 If enough time has passed, there may be room to improve your automations if:

 - Your data has been restructured or organized in a simpler way

 - Your vendor has new features that make parts of your automation obsolete

-Whatever may be the case, optimize whatever you safely can!
+Whatever the case, optimize whatever you safely can!
 Don’t make your system work harder than it has to.